 402718003 – Pemphigus paraneoplastica

 - Pemphigus vulgaris – Oral erosions and ulcerations are usually the dominant feature for weeks to months before cutaneous vesicles and bullae begin to appear.
-Skin lesions in paraneoplastic pemphigus are more pleomorphic than in pemphigus vulgaris.
+Skin lesions in PNP are more pleomorphic than in pemphigus vulgaris.

 - Pemphigus foliaceus does not usually show oral involvement.